tawhidii/Plasma-Donor-API/README.md

 #### Plasma-Donor-API
-API for a small andriod application which is currenly building on Django Rest Framework.
+API for a small andriod application which is currenly built on Django Rest Framework.